akashagrahari/Teach-Programming/README.md

 #Problem 3
 Given an encrypted string as in above, output the original string.
 Print error message if the string is faulty

+#Primer
+Change the code you wrote above.
+Use separation of concerns.
+Separate Repeated code in methods.